augustovictor/software-architecture-specialization/README.md

         - Provide feedback to the user
         - Make it easy to complete tasks

-Ps: Different groups of stakeholders have different spectations.
+Ps: Different groups of stakeholders have different expectations.

 How do we measure the quality of a software architecture to determine if it is capable of meeting the requirements?
-By quality attributes.
-They are measurable properties of a system used to gauge a system's design, run time performance, and usability.
+By `quality attributes`.
+They are measurable properties of a system used to gauge a `system's design`, `run time performance`, and `usability`.

 E.g., to measure a system's availability we must measure its uptime.

-How do e design a high quality system?
+How do we design a high quality system?
 Create, or choose, an appropriate architectural design for your system.

 Have a detailed and up-to-date documentation.